 Trial By Shingle

 When we stopped to refuel, I asked the station attendant about the state of the road to Pucón.
 “Malísimo”, he said, the worst.
 This was chilling news coming from a local (the Chileans have a very high tolerance for crap roads).
 He advised taking a left at the next town instead.
 We couldn’t believe our luck at first.
 A newly laid road, smooth and grippy, swept through lush meadows and wooded hills.
-Clouds of pollen hung in the still evening air, glittering gold in the low sun that sliced through the trees.
-We picked up a sign for Villarica, a town at the opposite end of the lake on which Pucón sits, and I remember thinking that our trials for this day were over.
+Clouds of pollen glittered gold in the still air as the evening sun sliced through the trees.
+We picked up a sign for Villarica, the last town before Pucón, and I remember thinking that our trials for that day were over.
 At that exact moment, the road turned to loosely packed rubble, scary at any worthwhile speed.
 It took me a while to get the feel of it and after a few miles, I was managing a steady pace in third gear, with my teeth gritted.
 With the daylight slipping away, I managed to spot a big, loose patch ahead and tried to take off some speed.
 It wasn’t enough, and the front wheel immediately washed out to the right.
 I threw my weight over and managed to save it but we washed out left.
 I managed to keep my feet on the pegs as I desperately fought the bike to a weaving halt.
 Hugely relieved I hadn’t dumped us.
 I took a moment to let my heart stop racing.
 I've fallen off a few times, but it's very different when your wife is sitting on the back.
 Paola leaped off the bike, fuming.

 A Grand Entrance

 After some terse words (Paola’s), some coaxing (mine), and some painstaking miles, we finally joined the tarmac and soon made Villarrica, where we picked up the shore road to Pucón and eventually located our hotel.
-We had been on the road for eleven hours, both exhausted, but our relief was short-lived.
+We had been on the road for eleven hours, and we were both exhausted, but our relief was short-lived.
 The hotel was cut high into the side of a steep ridge and the driveway ran straight up it.
-Two long lines of impossibly steep paving, surrounded by soft gravel, disappeared into the darkness above me.
+Two long lines of impossibly steep paving surrounded by soft gravel disappeared into the darkness above me.
 Who would build such a thing?
 I took a deep breath and pulled away - big wheelie.
-I got my belly on the tank and into second - another wheelie, Paola, was not happy and shouted something, but I was too focused to hear and I wasn’t about to stop for anything.
+I got my belly on the tank and into second - another wheelie.
+Paola was not happy and shouted something but I was too focused to hear and I wasn’t about to stop for anything.
 We got to the top and I pulled into what turned out to be the overflow car park.
 The hotel entrance, I realized, was a little further up the track on the other side of the building.
 I tried to explain this to Paola, but she had vaulted off the bike and was striding off, stiff-armed, toward the hotel.
 I decided it was probably best if I let her figure it out.
-Taking the steps in twos, she barged through a set of double-doors expecting the reception.
-The patio doors had burst open and the dining room fell silent as the hotel’s guests, who had been tucking into their Christmas Eve dinner, beheld the wild intruder, covered in dust, wielding a helmet and wearing a look of total desperation.
-Later, over drinks, some confessed that, for a moment, they had thought she was part of a robbery.
-Our sympathetic hostess left her meal and guided Paola to the reception, whereby she immediately extended our stay to two nights.
-It was a beautiful room with a gigantic window affording a panoramic view of
+Taking the steps in twos she barged through a set of doors expecting the reception.
+The dining room, packed with the hotel's patrons enjoying their Christmas Eve dinner suddenly fell silent, as the patio doors burst open to reveal a wild intruder, covered in dust, wielding a helmet, and wearing a look of total desperation.
+Later, over drinks, some confessed that they had thought she was part of a robbery.
+Our sympathetic hostess left her meal and guided Paola to the reception, whereby she immediately

 Welding the rack back together